Wistia video embeds

 The iframe will upload properly through Insert Video, and the snippet will ensure you get the full SEO benefits.

-If you're including multiple Wistia embeds in a single article, you only need to include that Wistia player snippet once.
+If you're including multiple Wistia embeds in a single article, you only need to insert the Wistia player snippet once.